INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

 \subsubsection{Effect of Interval Size}

 A critical parameter that impacts the performance of INTHOP:F is the interval size $\delta$.
-A larger interval size can reduce the computational effort required for repeated Hessian evaluations and matrix inversion, but might lead to conservative steps (Lemma~\ref{lemma:regularization_effect}).
+A larger interval size can reduce the computational effort required for repeated Hessian evaluations and matrix inversion, but might lead to conservative steps that can be seen from the relation given in \eqref{lemma:regularization_effect} and \eqref{pklessinvres}.
 Conversely, smaller intervals offer accuracy in capturing curvature details but incur higher computational costs due to repeated Hessian evaluations.
 Additionally, the accuracy of $\alpha$ depends significantly on the specific estimation method used.
-Our observations indicate that the MK and EM methods provide tighter $\alpha$ than the Gerschgorin method.
-However, the former two methods require $\mathcal{O}(n^3)$ operations, while the Gerschgorin method requires $\mathcal{O}(n^2)$ operations.
-To systematically investigate these trade-offs, we evaluate nine algorithmic variants, combining three distinct $\delta$ values (0.1, 0.5, 1) with the three $\alpha$ estimation methods discussed in Section~\ref{sec:Methods}.
+Our observations indicate that the EM and MK methods provide tighter $\alpha$ than the GGN method.
+However, the two methods require $\mathcal{O}(n^3)$ operations, while the Gerschgorin method requires $\mathcal{O}(n^2)$ operations.
+To systematically investigate these trade-offs, we evaluate nine algorithmic variants, combining three distinct values (0.1, 0.5, 1) of $\delta$ with the three $\alpha$ estimation methods discussed in Section~\ref{sec:Methods}.